HealthSage-AI/healthsage-ai-llm/README.md

-# HealthSage LLM - from clinical note to FHIR
+# HealthSage AI LLM - from clinical note to FHIR

 ## Introduction